The Best Credit Cards for Seniors in 2025

 - Rewards can be redeemed as statement credits, gift cards, and more

 You won’t find fancy benefits with this card, but it’s a great everyday card to keep in your wallet.
-Plus, since half of your cash back is tied to when you actually pay off the purchase, it’s an extra incentive to stay out of credit card debt.
-Read more details about the Citi Double Cash Card on Citi’s website.
+Plus, since half your cash back is tied to when you pay off the purchase, it’s an extra incentive to stay out of credit card debt.
+This is also a great card for seniors who have debt on a high-APR card and want to do a balance transfer; this card offers zero percent intro APR on balance transfers for the first 18 months.
+That gives cardholders a year and a half to pay down their debt — interest-free!

 Pros & Cons:Pros About Citi Double Cash Card

-- Unlimited cash back on every purchase
+- Unlimited 2 percent cash back on every purchase

 - No annual fee